breatheco-de/content/src/content/how-to/[draft]github-clone-repository.md

 You can also use the GitHub Desktop App to clone a repository to your computer, once you have downloaded the **GitHub Desktop App** here https://desktop.github.com/, and being signed to the GitHub website and Desktop App, then you can follow these steps:

  1. Go to the desired GitHub repository, let's use the [4Geeks react-flask-hello](https://github.com/4GeeksAcademy/react-flask-hello) repo again.
-Click on the **Code** button to display the options and proceed to click the **Open with GitHub Desktop** button
+Click on the **Code** button to display the options and proceed to click the **Open with GitHub Desktop** button.

 ![GitHub App Steps 1](https://i.imgur.com/KPFvgCO.png)

  2. The GitHub Desktop App will automatically open on your computer and a window called **Clone a repository** will be displayed.
-Here you can confirm the repository to be cloned and you can change the local path where the repository will be saved by clicking the **Choose...** button, or you can just copy the path and paste it into the corresponding field
+Here you can confirm the repository to be cloned and you can change the local path where the repository will be saved by clicking the **Choose...** button, or you can just copy the path and paste it in the corresponding field.

 ![GitHub App Steps 2](https://i.imgur.com/mMS54sJ.png)